fivethirtyeight/data/us-weather-history/README.md

 Code file | Description
 ---|---------
-`wunderground_scraper.py` | Downloades weather data web pages from Weather Underground `wunderground_parser.py` | Parses the weather data from Weather Underground into a flat CSV file `visualize_weather.py` | Creates the visualization of the weather data
+`wunderground_scraper.py` | Downloads weather data web pages from Weather Underground `wunderground_parser.py` | Parses the weather data from Weather Underground into a flat CSV file `visualize_weather.py` | Creates the visualization of the weather data